Gitnux/Report 2026

 Economic & Policy Interpretation

-From an Economic and Policy perspective, marine litter is estimated to cost EU coastal and marine resources about €1.3 billion to €3.0 billion each year, and EU member states have had to drive regulatory action to meet Marine Strategy Framework Directive requirements for marine litter with deadlines culminating in the 2020 assessment cycle.
+From an economic and policy perspective, marine litter is estimated to cost the EU about €1.3 billion to €3.0 billion per year, underscoring why member states are mandated under the Marine Strategy Framework Directive to achieve good environmental status for marine litter.

 Cite This Report